 This is a federally funded grant, available only to U.S. citizens and eligible noncitizens.
 Typically, if Pell awards end up being less than originally estimated, the Colgate Grant will be increased; and if awards end up being greater than originally estimated, the Colgate Grant will be decreased.
 However, if the government eliminates or significantly reduces overall funding for this program, Colgate may not be able to make up the difference.
 New York State Tuition Assistant Program (TAP)

 This is a state-funded grant awarded only to eligible New York State residents.
 By filing the FAFSA, New York State residents will be linked to the TAP application.
 Typically, if TAP awards end up being less than originally estimated, the Colgate Grant will be increased; and if awards end up being greater than originally estimated, the Colgate Grant will be decreased.
 However, if the government eliminates or significantly reduces overall funding for this program, Colgate may not be able to make up the difference.
 Federal Perkins Loan

 This is a limited federal loan fund administered by Colgate and available only to U.S. citizens and eligible noncitizens.
 Federal Perkins Loans carry a 5% interest rate, the government pays the interest that accrues during enrollment, and repayment begins nine months after the student is no longer enrolled at least half time.
 If a Perkins Loan is included as part of a financial aid award, the certified loan amount will be indicated.
-First-time borrowers will receive application instructions during the summer.
-Students who have borrowed through this program in a prior year do not need to reapply.
+First-time borrowers will receive application instructions during the summer (or later, if the student should become a first-time borrower after

 Loan proceeds are disbursed electronically to the student account.
 Federal Direct Loan